 Why ‘Another’ Book of Nothing?

-Well, firstly, there already exist a few ‘Books of Nothing’, the oldest and most significant being otherwise known as the Hsin-Hsin Ming, or ‘Verses on the Perfect Mind’ by Seng-ts’an, or Sosan, the Third Patriarch of Zen, every word of which is pure gold, including these:
+Well, firstly, I wanted to call it 'The Book of Nothing', but when I did a cursory search on the internet, I found that there already exist a few ‘Books of Nothing’.
+The oldest and most significant of these is otherwise known as the Hsin-Hsin Ming, or ‘Verses on the Perfect Mind’ by Seng-ts’an, or Sosan, the Third Patriarch of Zen, every word of which is pure gold, including these:

 With a single stroke we are freed from bondage;

 nothing clings to us and we hold to nothing.

 HSIN HSIN MING - Verses on the Faith Mind (or The Book of Nothing) by The 3rd Zen Patriarch, Sengstau

 Secondly then, regarding 'nothing' as the subject matter, does anything have any ultimately enduring value or existence here?
 Doesn’t it all come down to nothing in the end?
 Of all the events and happenings, thoughts and feelings and experiences in all the seconds, minutes, hours, days and years of our lifetimes - and of course, our bodies themselves – what really endures and what finally remains?
 Indeed how can anything retain any ultimate significance or meaning in this realm of time - this constant flow of ever-changing matter and thoughts which, like drops of water become indistinguishable in the unstoppable torrent of a great river?